BaturalpArisoy/NutriB2_LanscapeHeterogeneity/codes/WCS_connection/README.md

 ## 1) This code is read-only, unless:

-Only users with necessary RSDB credentials can access the database /n You can find information for user_name & password, explained in the code
+Only users with necessary RSDB credentials can access the database <br />
+You can find information for user_name & password, explained in the code

 ## 2) The Web Coverage Service this code grants access is Remote Sensing Database (RSDB) by Environmental Informatics at Marburg University